4.5

 0

 I can only agree!
 On my tour from Göttingen to Hann.
-Münden, the route mostly followed old railway lines with very little traffic.
-The only exception was the bike path along this road (shown in the pictures).
-However, the great views and the good quality of the road surface made for an even more enjoyable ride.
-At the end of this "highway," I headed back towards Hann.
-Münden without any traffic noise.
+Münden, the route mostly led to the destination on old railway lines with very little traffic.
+The only exception was the cycle path on this road (shown in the pictures).
+However, the great view and the good quality of the path surface ensure increased riding pleasure.
+At the end of this "highway" it went back towards Hann.
+Münden without traffic noise.

 0